pmodels/mpich/doc/wiki/design/PMI.md

 PMIx is covered by the official [PMIx Standard](https://pmix.github.io/standard).

-MPICH can be configured to use any of the PMI interfaces.
-By default it will use PMI1, which is our most feature complete and stable implementation.

-### PMI library - `--with-pmilib={mpich,install,slurm,cray,pmix}`
+#### Options
+Some libraries support both PMI1 and PMI2, such as MPICH's `libpmi`.
+Some support either PMI1 or PMI2 based on whether it is linked to `libpmi` or `libpmi2`.
+Currently, PMIx is only supported with `libpmix`.

-MPICH needs to be linked with an appropriate pmi library.
-The default option is `--with-pmilib=mpich`, with which, we use an embedded library that is shipped with MPICH.
+With the option `embedded` (default) we use an embedded library that is shipped with MPICH and supports PMI1 and PMI2.
 The option `install` will use the same library from MPICH but will build `libpmi` separately and link to it.
-This is useful if swapping libpmi at runtime is desirable.
-The option "slurm" will look for libpmi or libpmi2 from slurm, whose path can be separately specified via `--with-slurm=path` option.
-Similarly, the option "cray" looks for libpmi or libpmi2 from cray.
-The option "pmix" looks for libpmix.

-Some libraries support both PMI1 and PMI2, such as MPICH's libpmi.
-Some supports either PMI1 or PMI2 based on whether it is linked to libpmi or libpmi2.
-Currently, PMIx is only supported with libpmix.
+This is useful if swapping `libpmi` at runtime is desirable.
+PMI1 is our most feature complete and stable implementation.

+With `pmi1` or `<path>` users can select a custom PMI library for PMI1.
+Similarly, `pmi2` selects a custom PMI2 library (specify custom path via `--with-pmi2=...`).

+With `pmix`, users select a PMIx library (specify custom library path via `--with-pmix=...`).
-In development, we are adding basic PMIx support in MPICH's libpmi.
-Future versions MPICH may support PMIx without depending on libpmix.
+In development, we are adding basic PMIx support in MPICH's `libpmi`.
+Future versions MPICH may support PMIx without depending on `libpmix`.

+For now, it is possible to configure MPICH with its embedded `libpmi` for PMI1 and PMI2 support by setting `--with-pmi=embedded` or `--with-pmi=install` and to use an external PMIx library simultaneously via `--with-pmix=...` to enable PMIx support.

-### Legacy/Alias Options
+#### Legacy/Alias Options (deprecated)

-As a convenience and legacy option, user can use `--with-pmi={slurm,cray}`.
-It will pick the recommended PMI version according to vendor preference and link with the approrate Slurm or Cray libpmi.
+As convenience and legacy options, user can use `--with-pmi={slurm,slurm-pmi2,oldcray,oldcray-pmi2}`.
+It will pick the selected PMI version and link with the approrate Slurm or Cray `libpmi` or `libpmi2`.

 ## PMI usages in MPICH